-- The following drive partition limitations exist across operating systems: - Windows and Mac targets are not able to read Linux formatted partitions - Windows[®] and Linux[®] cannot read Mac formatted partitions - Only Windows Fat partitions are supported by Linux - Windows FAT and NTFS supported by Mac
+The following drive partition limitations exist across operating systems:

-Mac users must unmount any devices that are already mounted in order to connect to a target server.
+- Windows® and Mac targets are not able to read Linux formatted partitions - Windows cannot read Mac formatted partitions - Windows FAT and NTFS are supported by Mac - Mac users must unmount any devices that are already mounted in order to connect to a target server.
 Use >diskutil umount /dev/disk1s1 to unmount the device and diskutil mount /dev/disk1s1 to remount it.